EPage-Ed/EatGeek/README.md

 The EatGeek iOS app also pulls information from HealthKit to better inform the user and improve recommendations.
 For example, a user with diabetes can record their glucose levels using whatever method they prefer.
 This information gets stored by HealthKit, and the EatGeek app asks for permission to access it.

-We constructed a Baysian Inferrence engine to classify the nutrition content of a menu item.
-[What it Does] We used a data set from the USDA to train the model.
+We used a multinomial naive bayes algorthim implemented as part of SciKit learn.
+We leveraged word vector counts to fit our descriptions to sugar and carb ranges.
+We used a data set from the USDA to train the model.
 It included 7,500 data points.
+In order to choose the ranges that we used for sugar and carb quantities, we used Jenks Natural Breaks, an algorithm suited to one dimensional clustering.

 *Key Technologies:*